falves10/EGAMMAStep1Code/README.md

 Enable or disable the variable you want to run on in the beginning of the code: varname vector If you want to run using the layer1/2 electron calibrated energy vectors, uncomment it where it appears In the function mySave, change the name of the directory you would like to save the results

+After performing the changes described previosly, you can launch the production as: sh run.sh